Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Empirical tension--bias transfer functions

 \section{Empirical tension--bias transfer functions}

-A central goal of this work is to construct an empirical mapping that links injected cross-probe tensions to the resulting cosmological parameter biases.
-Whereas the Fisher level expressions in Secs.~\ref{subsec:multid_map} theoretical origin of these mappings, relativistic likelihoods exhibit nonliear and probe dependent degenarcy structures that require direct MCMC calibration.
-Using the controlled tension-injection runs (run2--run7), we construct a set of one-dimensional (1D) and two-dimensional (2D) empirical transfer functions.
-The 1D relations quantify the local linear response to isolated tension components.
-By contrast, the 2D maps capture the coupled effects of $(\Delta\Omega_{m0},\Delta H_0)$ tensions and reveal nonlinear behaviour that is absent in the 1D fits.
-Together, these empirical results form the backbone of the tension to bias forecasting framework developed in this paper.
+A central aim of this section is to construct empirical mappings between injected cross-probe tensions and the resulting biases in inferred cosmological parameters.
+The Fisher-level expressions introduced earlier provide a useful linear reference for the origin of such mappings.
+In practice, however, the full likelihood response is shaped by nonlinear and probe-dependent degeneracy structures, so the calibration of the tension--bias relations must ultimately be obtained from direct MCMC analyses.
+Using the controlled tension-injection runs (run2--run7), we therefore construct a set of one-dimensional (1D) and two-dimensional (2D) empirical transfer functions.
+The 1D relations describe the local linear response to isolated tension components, whereas the 2D maps capture the coupled effects of $(\Delta\Omega_{m0},\Delta H_0)$ tensions and the nonlinear behaviour that is not visible in the 1D fits.
+Taken together, these results provide the empirical basis for the diagnostic forecasting framework developed in this work.
+These transfer functions should be interpreted in the same restricted sense as the rest of the analysis: they are empirical response summaries within the adopted CPL-plus-compressed-CMB setup.